-It’s important to understand that there are a number of ways that you may get hurt in a slip and fall accident, and these accidents aren’t always the result of negligence.
-Our attorneys can help determine who is responsible and whether or not you have a case.
+It’s important to understand that there are a number of ways that you may get hurt in a slip and fall accident, and these incidents aren’t always the result of negligence.
+The attorneys at Brown & Brown, LLP, who have decades of combined experience, can help determine who is responsible and whether or not you have a case.

 What Is a Slip and Fall Accident?